Reachability in arborescence packings: Introduction

 Another way of generalizing the requirements on the packing of arborescences was introduced by Durand de Gevigney, Nguyen and Szigeti in \cite{dns}.
-Given a digraph $D$ and a matroid ${\cal M}$ on a multiset $R$ of the vertex set of $D$, they now wish to find a packing of arborescences such that each arborescence in the packing has a different root in $R$ and every vertex of $D$ belongs to a subset of the arborescences in the packing whose roots form a basis of ${\cal M}$.
+Given a digraph $D$ and a matroid ${\cal M}$ on a set of roots $R$ in the vertex set of $D$, they now wish to find a packing of arborescences containing an $r$-arborescence for every $r \in R$ such that every vertex of $D$ that is not in $R$ belongs to a subset of the arborescences in the packing whose roots form a basis of ${\cal M}$.
 A characterization of graph-matroid pairs admitting such a packing of arborescences was found in \cite{dns}.
 A natural combination of the two aforementioned generalizations was introduced by Kir\'aly \cite{k}.
-Given a digraph $D$ and a matroid ${\cal M}$ on a multiset $R$ of the vertex set of $D$, he wishes to find a packing of arborescences such that each arborescence in the packing has a different root in $R$ and every vertex $v$ of $D$ belongs to a subset of the arborescences in the packing whose roots form a basis of the matroid ${\cal M}|R_v$ where $R_v$ is the set of roots in $R$ from which $v$ is reachable in $D$ and ${\cal M}|R_v$ is the restriction of $\cal M$ to $R_v$.
-He provided a characterization of the graph-matroid pairs admitting such a packing of arborescences.
+Given a digraph $D$ and a matroid ${\cal M}$ on a set $R$ of roots in the vertex set of $D$, he wishes to find a packing of arborescences containing an $r$-arborescence for every $r \in R$ such that every vertex $v$ of $D$ that is not in $R$ belongs to a subset of the arborescences in the packing whose roots form a basis of the matroid ${\cal M}|R_v$ where $R_v$ is the set of roots in $R$ from which $v$ is reachable in $D$ and ${\cal M}|R_v$ is the restriction of $\cal M$ to $R_v$.
+A characterization of the graph-matroid pairs admitting such a packing of arborescences was provided by Kir\'aly \cite{k}.
 We reprove this theorem by concluding it from the theorem in \cite{dns}.
+We wish to mention that the last two results are presented in a form which is different from the original one in \cite{dns} and \cite{k}, but both versions are equivalent.

 Finally, there are attempts to also generalize the objects considered from digraphs to more general objects like mixed graphs or dypergraphs.
 We consider a concept unifying all of these generalizations where we want to find a matroid-reachability based packing of mixed hyperarborescences in a matroid-rooted mixed hypergraph.
 We derive a characterization of these mixed hypergraph-matroid pairs from a characterization for the existence of a matroid-based packing of mixed hyperarborescences in a matroid-rooted mixed hypergraph by Fortier et al. in \cite{fklst}.
+This generalizes results of Gao and Yang \cite{gy} and Matsuoka and Tanigawa \cite{mt}.

 A simple inductive proof technique is presented in three more and more general frameworks.
 With an increasing generality of the results, the proofs become more and more involved.
 In order to be able to understand the proof of the new result of this article we recommend the reader to read all the proofs in the given order.